isralduke/thatbook/30-amos.md

 ### God Will Judge Israel

-> <a name="2:6">2:6</a> This is what the Lord says:
+<a name="2:6">2:6</a> This is what the Lord says:

-> “Because Israel has committed three covenant transgressions—
+> “Because Israel has committed three covenant transgressions —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They sold the innocent for silver,
 > the needy for a pair of sandals.
 > <a name="2:7">2:7</a> They trample on the dirt-covered heads of the poor;